ZhuoyunZhong/Adeept-4-DOF-Robot-for-Caligraphy/README.md

 A valid example would be:

-`rosservice call set_cartesian_pos_ref "{x: 0.4, y: 0, z: 0.4}"` `
+`rosservice call set_cartesian_pos_ref "{x: 0.1, y: 0.0, z: 0.14}"` `

 `rosservice call switch_control 'p2v'`

-`rosservice call set_cartesian_vel_ref "{Vx: 0, Vy: 0.1, Vz: 0, Wx: 0, Wy: 0, Wz: 0}"`
+`rosservice call set_cartesian_vel_ref "{Vx: 0, Vy: 0, Vz: 0, Wx: 0, Wy: 0, Wz: 0.1}"`

-One should be able to see that the robot moves to (0.4, 0, 0.4) in the world coordinate.
-Then it moves along the +y direction for 3 seconds at a speed of 0.1.
+One should be able to see that the robot moves to (0.1, 0, 0.14) in the world coordinate.
+Then it moves around the +z direction for 3 seconds at a speed of 0.1.

 ## Node graph: